ArithmAttack: Evaluating Robustness of LLMs to Noisy Context in Math Problem Solving: Related Work

+Noise insertion has been shown to be effective in deteriorating the performance of encoder models in various tasks such as toxic text classification \cite{hosseini2017deceiving, eger2020hero}, sentiment analysis \cite{formento2021special}, and natural language inference \cite{formento2023using}.

-Language models have been shown to be vulnerable to a variety of changes in the input context, including character altering \cite{ebrahimi2018hotflip, pruthi2019combating}, typographical errors \cite{gan2024reasoning}, word replacement \cite{zhou2024mathattack}, gibberish or irrelevant context inclusion \cite{cherepanova2024talking, shi2023large}, and semantic perturbations \cite{ribeiro2020beyond, zhu2023promptbench}. \citet{ebrahimi2018hotflip} show that a single character change can make the neural classifier alter its correct prediction.
-Similarly, \citet{gan2024reasoning} propose an adversarial typo attack that breaks the reasoning process of LLMs.
-Instead of modifying characters, \citet{gan2024reasoning} propose a dataset, called RobustMath, where they replace words with their synonyms to evaluate the robustness of large language models.
+In the context of math problem solving, Large Language Models (LLMs) have been shown to be vulnerable to a variety of changes in the input context, including typographical errors \cite{gan2024reasoning}, word replacement \cite{zhou2024mathattack}, gibberish or irrelevant context inclusion \cite{shi2023large}, and semantic perturbations \cite{zhu2023promptbench}. \citet{gan2024reasoning} propose an adversarial typo attack that breaks the reasoning process of LLMs.
+Instead of modifying characters, \citet{zhou2024mathattack} propose a dataset, called RobustMath, where they replace words with their synonyms to evaluate the robustness of large language models.
+Similarly, \citet{li2024gsm} propose GSM-plus dataset, based on GSM8K, modified with a variety of mathematical perturbations such as distractor insertion and arithmetic variation.
 In the study by \citet{zhu2023promptbench}, the authors employ different types of textual attacks on prompts, including character, word, sentence, and semantic attacks.
+In contrast, \citet{xie2024adversarial} propose to modify the numeric values in the questions using abstract syntax trees resulting in examples that fool the LLMs.

-While the literature mainly concentrates on modifying the lexical or semantic content of the prompts, we aim to keep the contextual information intact and instead focus on the model behavior changes when encountering punctuation noise.
-In addition, an advantage of our method is that it is extremely straightforward to implement and as we show in the results section, it is also effective in degrading the performance of LLMs in math problem-solving.
+While the literature mainly concentrates on modifying the lexical or semantic content of the prompts, we aim to keep the contextual information intact and instead focus on the model behavior changes in reasoning when encountering punctuation noise.
+In addition, an advantage of our method is that it is extremely straightforward to implement, and as we show in the results section, it is also effective in degrading the performance of LLMs in math problem-solving.